AloyASen/skyvern4managedUI/README.md

 > All license validation is proxied through the Skyvern backend to avoid
 > cross-origin/CORS issues and to keep credentials server-side.

+Persistence note: Organization creation, license-to-organization mapping, machines, and profile data are now stored in Postgres; see `docs/ORGANIZATIONS_DB.md`.

 #### Code

 ```python